Help Us Fill the Hall, Let’s Feed the Families Who Need It the Most!

 Founded in 1988 by a group of seacoast community residents concerned about furthering civic engagement in the community, Leadership Seacoast is a nonprofit community leadership organization dedicated to enriching and inspiring both emerging and existing leaders within the Seacoast Community.
 Leadership Seacoast is one of over 3,000 community leadership programs in the U.S. providing the opportunity to meet and learn from those who are actively involved with issues that will shape the future of the Seacoast.

 The mission of Leadership Seacoast is to develop a base of effective, knowledgeable, and engaged community members through the exploration of community issues and opportunities for personal involvement.

 We envision informed, connected and active citizens in the Seacoast working to create a vibrant, healthy, and sustainable community.

-Annually, Leadership Seacoast accepts a diverse group of established and emerging leaders to participate in its six month civic engagement program.
+Annually, Leadership Seacoast accepts a diverse group of established and emerging leaders to participate in its seven-month (10-day) community leadership program.
 Regional issues are examined through the perspectives of experts, on-site visits, readings, discussion groups, problem-solving exercises, and other experiential activities.
 Participants explore and examine key issues impacting the cultural, social, political and economic lives of Seacoast residents.